sjlloyd07/portfolio_projects/hardware_store/data_prep.md

 A postgres database was created on a local server with a `CREATE DATABASE` statement in order to store the inventory analysis project.

-Using the `.csv` column names, table `inventory_raw` was created to store the raw dataset.
+Using the `.csv` file column names, table `inventory_raw` was created to store the raw data in the database.

 <details>